Polo Grounds: Fire and reconstruction as Polo Grounds IV

 In the very early morning hours of Friday, April 14, 1911, a fire of uncertain origin swept through the stadium's horseshoe-shaped grandstand, consuming wood and leaving only steel uprights in place.
 The gaps between some sections of the stands saved a good portion of the outfield seating and the clubhouse from destruction.
 Giants owner John T. Brush decided to rebuild the Polo Grounds with concrete and steel, renting Hilltop Park from the Highlanders during reconstruction.

 Progress was sufficient to allow the stadium to reopen just 2½ months later, June 28, 1911, the date some baseball guides date the structure.
 As configured, it was the ninth concrete-and-steel stadium in the Majors and fourth in the National League.
 Unfinished seating areas were rebuilt during the season while the games went on.
 The new structure stretched in roughly the same semicircle from the left field corner around home plate to the right field corner as prior but was extended into deep right-center field.
 The surviving wooden bleachers were retained basically as is, with gaps remaining on each side between the new fireproof construction.

+Aerial view of the Polo Grounds in 1921, highlighting its U- or bathtub shape.